-STAR 1-5 Program Schedule:
+STAR 6-Gold Program Schedule:

-Please see the attached Ice Schedule for specific days/times of the STAR 1-5 program.
+Please see the attached Ice Schedule for specific days/times of the STAR 6-Gold program.
 Descriptions of each segment of the program are as follows:

-- 1. Off-ice: The Off-ice portions are 30 minute sessions consisting of a warm-up (focusing on dynamic range of motion); followed by a sport specific component including off ice jumps; leading into a strength & core component; and then finishing with a stretch segment focusing on flexibility. - 2.
+- Off-ice: The Off-ice portions are 30 minute sessions consisting of a warm-up (focusing on dynamic range of motion); followed by a sport specific component including off ice jumps; leading into a strength & core component; and then finishing with a stretch segment focusing on flexibility. - 2.
 On-ice: The length of the On-ice portions vary between your level and the day(s) you register for.
-All sessions include the following sections: - a.
-5-10 minute on ice warm-up whose objective is: - i. to warm up the body (increase blood flow and body temperature) - ii. to re-establish skating balance on blades and reinforce connection with the ice - 1.
-Warm-up to be completed using the full ice surface in a variety of formats including perimeter, highway lanes or continuous lanes in both directions.
+All sessions include the following sections:

+- a.
+5-10 minute on ice warm-up whose objective is: - i. to warm up the body (increase blood flow and body temperature) - ii. to re-establish skating balance on blades and reinforce connection with the ice - Warm-up to be completed using the full ice surface in a variety of formats including perimeter, highway lanes or continuous lanes in both directions.

 b.
-20-25 minute Enhancement section:
+20-25 minute Enhancement/Class section:

 - i.
 Topics will rotate everyday and will include (edges, speed & power, body control, turns, field moves, dance and creative expression) - ii.
 Will provide development time for areas hard to practice individually or areas that skaters generally don't practice on their own - iii.
 Allows coaches to schedule time to practice and develop key areas - iv.
 Will provide and environment to build club morale and camaraderie - v.
 Allows multi-level skaters to work together but also at their own level and pace for each topic - vi.
 Provides an opportunity for skaters to perform in a large group situation (with an audience you build confidence) - vii.
 Provides a peer motivation environment - viii.
-Individual attention will still be given

-- c.
-20min-50 min Lesson/teaching section: this segment is essential for learning and practicing skills - i.
-Lesson/Teaching segment for STAR 1: - 1.
-Lesson segment will be 20-30 minutes in length with designated rotation times - 2.
-Skaters will be divided into groups to receive a 10 minute lesson in one of the designated stations (e.g Freeskate-jumps) - 3.
-After 10 minutes skaters will switch to a different station on the ice to receive a second 10 minute lesson in a different discipline (e.g Skills) - 4.
-If time permits for a third rotation, then skaters will switch to a different station for another 10 minute lesson in another discipline (e.g Dance) - 5.
-Every inch of ice possible should be used to maximize skating development. - 6.
-Music must be played at all times (soft background music during lesson time) - ii.
-Lesson/Teaching segment for STAR 2-5: - 1.
-Lesson segment will be 30-60 minutes in length - 2.
-Skaters will receive lessons from the "Base Coach" (or other coaches if arranged) the number of lessons during this time will be arranged between the base coach & parents (and also determined by the number of skaters on each session) - 3.
+Individual attention will still be given - c.
+20min-1hr Lesson/teaching section: this segment is essential for learning and practicing skills - i.
+Lesson/Teaching segment for STAR 2 & up: - 1.
+Lesson segment will be 30-60 minutes in length - Skaters will receive lessons from the "Base Coach" (or other coaches if arranged) - the number of lessons during this time will be arranged between the base coach & parents (and also determined by the number of skaters on each session) - 3.
 Every inch of ice possible should be used to maximize skating development. - 4.
-Other training strategies may be used including stations, training workbooks or supervised practice sessions during this time - 5.
-Music will be played at all times (soft background music as well as programs & dances may be played) - d.
-10-15 minute Group Class This section will be similar to enhancement and will feature various topics on a rotating schedule. - e.
+Other training strategies may be used including training workbooks or supervised practice sessions during this time - 5.
+Music will be played at all times (soft background music as well as programs & dances may be played)

+- d.
+10-15 min Group Class This section will be similar to enhancement will various topics on a rotating basis - e.
 5 minute Cool-down whose objective is to lower the heart rate, decrease the energy level and give skaters' bodies the opportunity to begin the recovery process before leaving the ice.
 The cool-down will consist of choreographed movements to music that include long, slow glides, static stretches to promote flexibility such as gliding toe touches and drags.

-STAR 1-5 Program Additions:
+STAR 6-Gold Program Additions:

-In addition to the above aspects of the STAR 1-5 program, skaters will have the opportunities to register to participate in the following:
+In addition to the above aspects of the STAR 6-Gold program, skaters will have the opportunities to register to participate in the following: